hpc-datahub/COVID_DataHub/README.md

     - Demographic structure by age, gender and race-ethnicity
     - Prevalence rates of diabetes, HIV, and smoking, conditions associated with more severe COVID-19 symptoms

-- **Unemployment** includes 1 datafile in csv format and 1 dictionary file in xlsx format
+- **Unemployment** includes 1 datafile in csv format and 1 dictionary file in csv format

     - Monthly unemployment rate and size of labor force from January 2019 (monthly updates when its available at BLS)
     - The county identity of spatial neighbors (for spatial analysis)